 The official date of withdrawal will be determined by the student's last date of attendance in any registered course.
-Deadlines for returning the form are strictly enforced.
+Deadlines for withdrawal are strictly enforced.
 It is the student's responsibility to obtain all required signatures (both the course instructors and advisors) in time to meet the deadline.